zackrage99/portswigger-web-security-solutions/SQL-Injection/SQLi-WHERE-clause-hidden-data.md

 ## Notes:
-we put the payload 1=1 to make the condetion true we closed the sql query with `'` and put 1=1 since 1 will always equal to one it will display true and reveal the the hiddeen products
+we put the payload 1=1 to make the condetion true we closed the sql query with `'` and put `1=1` since 1 will always equal to one it will display true and reveal the hiddeen products